therkildsen-lab/batch-effect/markdown/figures.md

 1.  the original LD pruned SNP list

-2.  a subsetted SNP list with private SNPs in each batch (those that are fixed in one batch and are at intermediate frequency in the other batch) and SNPs with depth ratio \< 0.9 filtered out
+2.  a subsetted SNP list with SNPs with depth ratio \< 0.9 filtered out

 Both have gone through sliding window trimming, have base quality and mapping quality filters of 20, minimum individual filter of 20, and etc.